yetanotherbhai/target.en/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/minimizing-inflated-visit-and-visitor-counts-a4t.md

 ## What are the best practices to reduce partial data? {#section_065C38501527451C8058278054A1818D}

-We recommend reviewing the following steps, in order, to reduce partial data collection:
+Review the following steps, in order, to reduce partial data collection:

 | Step | Task |
 | --- | --- |